Catastrophic Accidents That Lead to Amputation

 - Won cases for our clients in more than 40 states

-Regardless of whether the party responsible was an employer, a driver, an insurer, or a manufacturer, the Dallas injury attorneys at Arnold & Itkin LLP can help you fight for the resources you need.
+Regardless of whether the party responsible was an employer, a driver, an insurer, or a manufacturer, the Dallas injury attorneys at Arnold & Itkin can help you fight for the resources you need.
 We've helped our clients obtain quality treatment, lost wages, future earnings, and long-term rehabilitation.